YAMATO·

 Opened: Keeps relatively well

 The exception.
-Deliberately matured sake is built to last and develops its sherry-like depth over time.
+Deliberately matured sake is built to last — the colour turns amber and the flavour moves toward maple syrup, dried apricot, and dark spice.
 Store cool, dark, and stable; it is the one sake meant to be kept.

 Two exceptionsNamazake & Koshu